ngkent75/ch13-ecommercebackend/README.md

 ![Generating the Schema](./assets/createSchema.gif)

-2. Type in the command `npm run seed` into the terminal to run the seed files.
+2. Make sure you have already run npm i if you don't have a package-lock.json.
+Type in the command `npm run seed` into the terminal to run the seed files.

 ![Running the Seed](./assets/runSeed.gif)